 Young people:

-After an assessment, the clinic will work with the patient to develop a care plan and may offer the following:
+After the initial assessment, the clinic will work with the patient to develop a care plan and may offer the following:

 Psychosis happens when a person loses contact with reality and cannot tell the difference between what is real and what is not.
 Psychosis usually appears in a person’s late teens or early twenties.
 About three out of every 100 people will have a psychotic episode in their lifetime.